 Professor Mike Ryan

 Mike joined the Department of Biochemistry and Molecular Biology at Monash University in 2014.
 Before this, he was at La Trobe University (2000-2014) including as head of the Department of Biochemistry (2010-2013).
 Mike has always had an interest in mitochondrial biology, starting as a PhD student with Peter Hoj and Nick Hoogenraad (La Trobe/Adelaide) and then as an Alexander von Humboldt Fellow with Klaus Pfanner (Freiburg, Germany).
 Mike is president of the Australian Society for Biochemistry and Molecular Biology (ASBMB, 2015-2016) and also was a reviewing editor for the Journal of Biological Chemistry (2013-2016).
-He serves on a number of committees including as a member for the Scientific and Medical Advisory Panel for the Australian Mitochondria Disease Foundation (AMDF) and on the National Committee for Biomedical Science, AAS.
+He serves on a number of committees including as a member for the Scientific and Medical Advisory Panel for the Australian Mitochondria Disease Foundation (AMDF), on the National Committee for Biomedical Science, AAS and the Grants Selection and Reviewing committee for the Human Frontiers Science Program Organisation.
+Mike is also a Deputy Dean in the Faculty of Medicine, Nursing and Health Sciences at Monash.

 Dr Luke Formosa